mediar-ai/screenpipe/README.md

 - as a CLI (continue reading), for rather technical users
 - as a [paid desktop app](https://screenpi.pe) with updates, priority support, and features
 - as a free desktop app (but you need to build it yourself).
 We're 100% OSS.
+- as a Rust or WASM library (documentation WIP)

 This is the instructions to install the command line interface.